 In January 2009, the Company received an order of assessment from the Indian tax authorities that it believes could be material to the Company given the magnitude of the claim.
-The order assessed additional taxable income for fiscal 2005 on WNS Global, that could give rise to an estimated \$16,141 in additional taxes, including interest of \$5,008.
+The order assessed additional taxable income for fiscal 2005 on WNS Global, that could give rise to an estimated \$16,291 in additional taxes, including interest of \$5,054.
 The assessment order alleges that the transfer price the Company applied to international transactions between WNS Global and its other wholly-owned subsidiaries was not appropriate, disallows certain expenses claimed as tax deductible by WNS Global and disallows a tax holiday benefit claimed by the Company.
-After consultation with Indian tax advisors, the Company believes the chances that it would be able to overturn the assessment on appeal are strong and it intends to continue to vigorously dispute the assessment.
-Furthermore, first level Indian appellate authorities have recently ruled in the Company's favor in its dispute against an assessment order assessing additional taxable income for fiscal 2004 on WNS Global based on similar allegations on transfer pricing and tax deductibility of similar expenses and overturned the assessment.
-Although this ruling is not binding on the appellate authorities hearing the Company received from the aforesaid assessment on fiscal 2005 received in January 2009, the Company believes it will serve as persuasive authority in support of its position.
-In March 2009, the Company deposited \$222 with the Indian tax authorities pending resolution of the dispute.
-In March 2009, the Company received from the Indian service tax authority an assessment order alleges that service tax is payable in India on BPO services provided by WNS Global to clients.
-After consultation with Indian tax advisors, the Company believes the chances that the assessment would be upheld are remote.
-The Company intends to continue to vigorously dispute the assessment.
+In March 2009, the Company deposited \$224 with the Indian tax authorities pending resolution of the dispute.
+The first level Indian appellate authorities have ruled in the Company's favor in its dispute against an assessment order assessing additional taxable income for fiscal 2004 on WNS Global based on similar allegations on transfer pricing and tax deductibility of similar expenses and overturned the assessment.
+The Indian tax authorities contested the first level Indian appellate authorities' ruling before the second level appellate authorities and resolution of the dispute is pending.
+The Company disputed the order of assessment for fiscal 2005 before first level Indian appellate authorities.
+In November 2010, the Company received the order from first level Indian appellate authorities in respect of the assessment order for fiscal 2005 deciding the issues in the Company's favor.
+However, the order may be contested before higher appellate authorities by the Indian tax authorities.